SOUTH WEST COAST PATH NATIONAL TRAIL

 After climbing over the ridge behind the lighthouse, the path briefly levels out before zig-zagging down into the pretty, green combe of Bennett's Mouth, where the rocky opening (picture 11) is a good spot for rockpooling.
 When the path climbs up over the next ridge, there are good views ahead across Sandy Cove and Lee Bay (picture 12).

 After crossing the combe just above Sandy Cove and climbing steeply over the next ridge, the Coast Path joins a narrow lane that sweeps down into the small village of Lee (picture 13).
-Having passed behind the small, rocky beach, the route swings right to reach a junction where the route turns left on the even narrower Home Lane.
+Having passed behind the small, rocky beach, the path swings right to reach a junction where the route turns left on the even narrower Home Lane.
 The lane turns right after a short but steep climb, passing the last few houses of Lee and then continues between unruly hedges that threaten to engulf the tarmac.
 Luckily no cars came along while I walked this two-kilometre stretch of the lane, as there were few passing places.

 Eventually the route leaves the lane at a National Trust sign for Flat Point, heading across the grass for a brief flirtation with the clifftop before turning away from the edge to head across a pasture (picture 14).
 The path briefly gains a view over the town of Ilfracombe (picture 15) before swinging left through a gate in a stone wall and over a ridge into Torrs Park (picture 16).